Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Or maybe Tilly needed to accept that the gods hadn’t made humanity that way.

 Vemik tried to be reassuring.
-“I understand,” he said while cracking a werne rib open with his jaws to suck out the marrow.
-“And it’s right thing!
-I think, any child you have will be very strong!”
+"I understand," he said while cracking a werne rib open with his jaws to suck out the marrow.
+"And it’s right thing!
+I think, any child you have will be very strong!"

-“I know they will,” Tilly agreed.
-“And…yeah.
+"I know they will," Tilly agreed.
+"And…yeah.
 It is the right thing, I know.
 It’s just a big step into the future for me.
-I’ve been here a long time, now.”
+I’ve been here a long time, now."

-“But a good step!
+"But a good step!
 You should find a pretty human boy and ruin him!
-Or let *me* ruin him,” he snarled fiercely, and she knew he wasn’t entirely joking.
+Or let *me* ruin him," he snarled fiercely, and she knew he wasn’t entirely joking.

 She had to laugh.
-“We’ll see.”
+"We’ll see."

-“But, when you become *professor* there is big ceremony, yes?
-Big blessing?”
+"But, when you become *professor* there is big ceremony, yes?
+Big blessing?"

-“Yeah, there is.
-Beginning of summer in the northern hemisphere.”
+"Yeah, there is.
+Beginning of summer in the northern hemisphere."

-“I come visit!
+"I come visit!
 Bring more journals to Shoo-ster too.
-Maybe not get blown up this time!”
+Maybe not get blown up this time!"

-“Vemik!
-No, I don’t want you risking your life for me!”
+"Vemik!
+No, I don’t want you risking your life for me!"

 He shrugged those huge shoulders of his.
-“Why not?
+"Why not?
 I wear shield this time.
-Besides…” he didn’t flex or anything, but he *did* look down at a forearm that, even relaxed, was bigger around than her fucking *waist.* “My last attackers didn’t fare so well.
-Weak humans can be *very* weak.”
+Besides…" he didn’t flex or anything, but he *did* look down at a forearm that, even relaxed, was bigger around than her fucking *waist.* "My last attackers didn’t fare so well.
+Weak humans can be *very* weak."

-“I guess.”
+"I guess."

-“Besides.
+"Besides.
 Earth not that dangerous.
 Most people happy, good human small-strong too!
 And you, I know you’re known.
 People talk and write about you.
-Are they gonna blow you up?”
+Are they gonna blow you up?"

 Tilly sighed and shrugged.
 Somewhere along the line, the fact of her relationship with Vemik had got out and there’d been articles and stuff.
 She was a figure of some scandal, the *‘Jane of Akyawentuo’* at best, and to many more she was the researcher who’d let her horny get in the way of her professional ethics.
 She’d never agreed to an interview…nor responded to the emails from producers wanting to make a short biopic…

 But she’d also received death threats.
 Internet cranks, nothing she took too seriously.
 But still, not pleasant.
-“Somebody might want to,” she admitted.
+"Somebody might want to," she admitted.

-“But you don’t really think they will, or you wouldn’t go.
+"But you don’t really think they will, or you wouldn’t go.
 People are stupid.
 My own people stupid like that sometimes too.
-Even smart people get hit in face by the stupid branch, *yee-jao?”*
+Even smart people get hit in face by the stupid branch, *yee-jao?"*

-Tilly laughed again. *“Yi.* You’re right.
-And since when do you speak gaori?”
+Tilly laughed again. *"Yi.* You’re right.
+And since when do you speak gaori?"

-“I don’t!
+"I don’t!
 Words don’t fit in mouth.
-But English borrowed that one!”
+But English borrowed that one!"
 Vemik hooted merrily, then turned and dug in his satchel.
-“Anyway.
-I made you a knife…”
+"Anyway.
+I made you a knife…"

 That was…